-All students who plan to enroll in English, mathematics, or reading courses or courses with a heavy reading content or math content; those who plan to graduate or transfer units to another institution; and concurrently enrolled high school students are required to complete the Placement Examination prior to enrolling into classes.
+All students who plan to enroll in English, mathematics, or reading courses or courses with a heavy reading content or math content; those who plan to graduate or transfer units to another institution; and concurrently enrolled high school students are required to complete the Placement Examination prior to enrolling in classes.
 The examination generates a profile of each student's reading, mathematics, and writing skills based on test scores and other information supplied by the student.
 Placement based on this multiple measures approach is mandatory.
-Students may challenge the placement by filing a prerequisite challenge form with the Dean of Student Services.
+Students may challenge the placement by filing a prerequisite challenge form.
 The results of the challenge are final.
 Students should seek counselor assistance when filing a prerequisite challenge.